ruplet/oracles/master/faq.md

 - Impredicativity of Set + excluded middle + axiom of unique choice is inconsistent
 > http://pauillac.inria.fr/~herbelin/talks/cic.pdf

-- continuations must be used linearly to avoid control effects, which are known to cause inconsistency with dependent types
+- Continuations must be used linearly to avoid control effects, which are known to cause inconsistency with dependent types
 > https://www.williamjbowman.com/resources/wjb-dissertation.pdf

 - No Continuation-passing-style translation is possible along the same lines for small $\Sigma$-types and sum types with dependent case